microsoft/Windows-Driver-Developer-Supplemental-Tools/README.md

-    For general use with the `main` branch, use [CodeQL CLI version 2.15.4](https://github.com/github/codeql-cli-binaries/releases/tag/v2.15.4).
+    For general use, use [CodeQL CLI version 2.15.4](https://github.com/github/codeql-cli-binaries/releases/tag/v2.15.4) and the latest version of the microsoft/windows-driver qlpack.